silviamaggi/smd-com/_posts/2020-06-19-design-digested-black-women-in-ux.md

 ---
 author: silvia
 title: Design, Digested 4.
-Black Women In UX, How To Foster Creativity And An Unimpressed Bowie
+Black women in UX, how to foster creativity and an unimpressed Bowie
 featured-post: false
 categories:
   - Design Digested